-Cross-currency interest rate swaps The Company uses fixed-to-fixed cross-currency interest rate swaps to hedge its currency exposures on indebtedness.
+The Company uses fixed-to-fixed cross-currency interest rate swaps to hedge its currency exposures on indebtedness.
 These instruments swap Canadian dollar denominated principal and interest payments into U.S. dollars.
 The critical terms of the swap, such as the timing and amount of cash flows, match the terms of the related indebtedness, creating an economic relationship that is expected to result in a highly effective hedge.
 To test for hedge ineffectiveness at hedge inception and subsequent reporting periods, the Company performs qualitative tests to confirm that the terms of the instruments have not changed, as well as quantitative tests to assess if the future cash flows of the swap and the indebtedness will offset one another.
 Ineffectiveness may arise from changes in cross currency basis spreads or the credit risk inherent in the swaps.
-As the Company's risk management objective is to mitigate debt-related currency exposures, it seeks to achieve a 1.1 bedre table retine optical principal amount of the purper optical the underlying debt programment. to achieve a 1:1 hedge ratio between the notional principal amount of the swaps and the underlying debt exposures, in which all of the critical terms of the instruments match.
+As the Company's risk management objective is to mitigate debt-related currency exposures, it seeks to achieve a 1:1 hedge ratio between the notional principal amount of the swaps and the underlying debt exposures, in which all of the critical terms of the instruments match.

 As of December 31, 2022 and December 31, 2021, the Company recorded swaps outstanding in the consolidated statement of financial position at their fair value, which was an asset of \$42 million and \$99 million, respectively.
-These swaps were designated as cash flow hedges
+These swaps were designated as cash flow hedges.